rossaffandy/lamp/README.md

 vagrant provision
 ```

-You should now can access blockstrap framework website through http://192.168.56.101/
+You should now can access the website through http://192.168.56.101/

 To ssh into the webserver:
 ```